mqschwanda/node-monorepo/packages/firebase-containers/README.md

       const reference = firebase.database().ref('cities');
       /**
-       * Firebase refs do not return a mappable array of documents that we can easily
+       * Firebase refs do not return a mappable array of documents that we can
        * use with react.
 Instead we need to map the data ourselves by iterating
        * through each document found and inject the array alongside the original
        * snapshot.